B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 <!-- Introduction the purpose and the value to users and dyployment -->

 # Introduction
-This is a simple business website for flower shop, It alows you to search for the shops servises and order requirment for events special days or loved one's via any of the contact detail provided.
+This is a simple business website for flower shop, It allows you to search for the shops services and order requirement for events special days or loved one's via any of the contact detail provided.
 <!-- users stories -->
 ## User stories
 ### First Time Visitor Goals

-1. I want to be able to navigate to the different sections of the website to gain a basic knowledge of what Lilie shop offers.
+1. I want to be able to navigate to the different sections of the website to gain a basic knowledge of what Lilies shop offers.
 2. As a first time visitor, I want to easily understand the main purpose of the site and learn more about the different events and offers that the business provides.
 3. As a first time visitor, I want them to make contact to get advice and help with planing and book for my event.
-I would like to follow the bussiness on the defferent social media
+I would like to follow the business on the different social media
 I would like to be able to find contact detail to contact them directly.
-4. As a first time visitor, I want customer be able to create account and recive special offers for reguler customers and save thier details for saving time.
+4. As a first time visitor, I want customer be able to create account and receive special offers for regular customers and save their details for saving time.
 ![](assets/images/screenshots/UE/1-a.png)
 ![](assets/images/screenshots/UE/1-b.png)

 ### Returning Visitor Goals

 1. As a Returning Visitor, I want customers to use the booking function on the website to book for thier requirment.
-2. As a Returning Visitor, I want customers to learn  about the new offers and services the bussiness provides.
+2. As a Returning Visitor, I want customers to learn  about the new offers and services the business provides.
 3. As a Returning Visitor, I want customers to login to their created account .
 ![](assets/images/screenshots/UE/2.a.png)
 ![](assets/images/screenshots/UE/2.b.png)